-Critical Public Conversations is the Australian Centre's flagship public webinar series
+The Australian Centre's hugely popular Critical Public Conversations (CPC) series is the Centre's flagship public event offering.

-The series aims to enrich the social, cultural, and intellectual life of the University and beyond, by facilitating conversations that explore the challenges at the heart of relations between Indigenous and settler peoples in a respectful and considered manner.
-By making explicit the fraught foundations of this relationship and its centrality to the politics of this continent, the series develops capacity for scholarship that is not only more ethical, but more academically rigorous.
+The Critical Public Conversation (CPC) series aims to enrich the university's social, cultural, and intellectual life and beyond by facilitating conversations that explore the challenges at the heart of relations between Indigenous and settler peoples in a respectful and considerate manner.
+By making explicit the fraught foundations of this relationship and its centrality to the politics of this continent, the series develops capacity for scholarship that is more ethical and academically rigorous.

 Each year the presentations are organised around a central theme.
 Previous themes include:

 - Introducing Critical Public Conversations - Semester one,2020